 29 July: Near Death Festival, Neves

 Those who have had a brush with death in the past year are carried through the streets in coffins to thank Saint Marta, the patron saint of death.
-Known in Spanish as Romería de Santa Marta de Ribarteme, this Near Death festival takes place in the small village Las Nieves, that borders Portugal.
+Known in Spanish as Romería de Santa Marta de Ribarteme, this Near Death festival takes place in the small village Las Nieves, which borders Portugal.

 15–21 August: Festa Major de Gràcia, Catalonia

 All year long, the residents of Gràcia work on elaborate decorations with themes such as marine life, the solar system, or even local politics, to hang in the streets.
-By day, long trestle tables are set up for communal lunches and board games; at night, thousands invade the tiny streets for outdoor concerts, dances, and general revelry.
+By day, long trestle tables are set up for communal lunches as well as board games; at night, thousands invade the tiny streets for outdoor concerts, dances, and general revelry.
 The Gracia festival takes place outdoors in the hot, balmy weather in August.

 17–25 August: Aste Nagusia, Bilbao